SABRE (rocket engine): Concept

-Like the RB545, the SABRE design is neither a conventional rocket engine nor a conventional jet engine, but a hybrid that uses air from the environment at low speeds/altitudes, and stored liquid oxygen at higher altitude.
+Like the RB545, the SABRE design was neither a conventional rocket engine nor a conventional jet engine, but a hybrid that used air from the environment at low speeds/altitudes, and stored liquid oxygen at higher altitude.
 The SABRE engine "relies on a heat exchanger capable of cooling incoming air to -150 C, to provide oxygen for mixing with hydrogen and provide jet thrust during atmospheric flight before switching to tanked liquid oxygen when in space."

-In air-breathing mode, air enters the engine through an inlet.
-A bypass system directs some of the air through a precooler into a compressor, which injects it into a combustion chamber where it is burnt with fuel, the exhaust products are accelerated through nozzles to provide thrust.
-The remainder of the intake air continues through the bypass system to a ring of flame holders which act as a ramjet for part of the air breathing flight regime.
-A helium loop is used to transfer the heat from the precooler to the fuel and drive the engine pumps and compressors.
+In air-breathing mode, air would enter the engine through an inlet.
+A bypass system would then direct some of the air through a precooler into a compressor, which would inject it into a combustion chamber where it would be burnt with fuel, the exhaust products then accelerated through nozzles to provide thrust.
+The remainder of the intake air would continue through the bypass system to a ring of flame holders which act as a ramjet for part of the air breathing flight regime.
+A helium loop would be used to transfer the heat from the precooler to the fuel and drive the engine pumps and compressors.

 Inlet

-At the front of the engine, the concept designs propose a simple translating axisymmetric shock cone inlet which compresses and slows the air (relative to the engine) to subsonic speeds using two shock reflections.
-Accelerating the air to the speed of the engine incurs ram drag.
-As a result of the shocks, compression, and acceleration the intake air is heated, reaching around 1000 C at Mach 5.5.
+At the front of the engine, the concept designs proposed a simple translating axisymmetric shock cone inlet which would compress and slow the air (relative to the engine) to subsonic speeds using two shock reflections.
+Accelerating the air to the speed of the engine would incur ram drag.
+As a result of the shocks, compression, and acceleration the intake air would be heated, reaching around 1000 C at Mach 5.5.